Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Experiments

-The results for the three degrees of local overlap are shown in Figures~\ref{fig:no_overlap}, \ref{fig:some_overlap} and \ref{fig:good_overlap}, with the top (respectively bottom) row showing \textit{DGP A} (respectively \textit{DGP B}).
-Before discussing each setting separately, we start by some general observations.
-First, Fed-IPW-DW is unbiased in \emph{DGP A} but biased in \emph{DGP B}, while our Fed-IPW-MW is unbiased in DGP B but biased in \emph{DGP A}, as expected.
-Note that Fed-IPW-MW could be made unbiased by using more flexible models (e.g., neural networks) to estimate membership probabilities.
-Second, our Fed-AIPW estimators remain unbiased across all overlap levels thanks to their double robustness property: despite misspecified linear outcome models, well-estimated propensity scores ensure consistency.
-Finally, in most cases our Fed-IPW estimators exhibit lower variance than the oracle IPW estimator.
-This is because they leverage estimated global propensity scores, a strategy known to reduce variance in IPW estimation~\citep{hirano2003efficient}.
+\textbf{Behavior under varying overlap.} Figures~\ref{fig:no_overlap}--\ref{fig:good_overlap} (top: \emph{DGP A}; bottom: \emph{DGP B}) summarize the results under the three overlap regimes.
+Before discussing each setting, we highlight several general observations.
+First, Fed-IPW-DW is unbiased only under \emph{DGP A}, where the Gaussian specification holds, and exhibits bias under \emph{DGP B}.
+By contrast, Fed-IPW-MW adapts across data-generating processes: with logistic membership weights it is unbiased in \emph{DGP B}, and with a more flexible neural network classifier it is unbiased for both \emph{DGP A} and \emph{DGP A}, reflecting the greater modeling flexibility of MW relative to DW’s restrictive density specification.
+Second, Fed-AIPW enjoys its doubly robust property and remains unbiased across all overlap levels by double robustness; despite misspecified linear outcome models, accurate propensity estimation ensures consistency.
+Finally, Fed-IPW typically attains lower variance than the centralized oracle IPW, consistent with well-documented efficiency gains from using estimated propensity scores \citep{hirano2003efficient}.

-In the \textit{No local overlap} setting (Figure~\ref{fig:no_overlap}), meta-analysis estimators are undefined due to the absence of treated individuals at one site.
-In contrast, our federated estimators remain unbiased under both DGPs, as Assumption~\ref{as:global_overlap} holds (with global overlap \( \mathcal{O}_\mathrm{global} \approx 6.22 \)).
-In the \textit{Poor local overlap} setting (Figure~\ref{fig:some_overlap}), site 2 lacks sufficient overlap, leading to bias and instability in the meta-analysis estimators, including Meta-AIPW as both the propensity weights and local outcome models are inaccurate.
-However, this issue is mitigated in the global dataset (see Figure~\ref{fig:local_e_some_ovlp} in the Appendix), allowing our federated estimators to perform reliably.
-Finally, in the \textit{Good local overlap} setting (Figure~\ref{fig:good_overlap}), while all competitors are unbiased, our federated methods exhibit lower variance.
+In the \textit{No local overlap} setting (Figure~\ref{fig:no_overlap}), meta-analysis estimators are undefined because one site has no treated individuals.
+Our federated estimators remain unbiased under both DGPs, as \Cref{as:global_overlap} holds (global overlap \(\mathcal{O}_\mathrm{global} \approx 6.22\)).
+In the \textit{Poor local overlap} setting (\Cref{fig:some_overlap}), site~2 exhibits weak overlap, leading to bias and instability in meta-analysis estimators, including Meta-AIPW, as both the propensity scores and local outcome models are inaccurate.
+This issue is mitigated in the global dataset (see Figure~\ref{fig:local_e_some_ovlp} in the Appendix), allowing our federated estimators to remain reliable.
+In the \textit{Good local overlap} setting (Figure~\ref{fig:good_overlap}), all methods are unbiased, but federated estimators achieve the smallest variance.